Plan Your VisitPlan Your Visit

 All guests are required to wear a properly fitted mask inside of the facility.

 Per the most recent CDC guidelines and the newly reinstated California mask mandate, we are asking guests to consider the safety of those around them by masking up at all times when visiting the KQED Headquarters.
-Guests should wear masks that align with the San Francisco Department of Public Health mask safety guidance (PDF).
+Guests should wear a properly fitted mask that aligns with the San Francisco Department of Public Health mask safety guidance.
 Staff and volunteers will adhere to the same mask guidelines.
 Event speakers and performers — all fully vaccinated — may be unmasked only when onstage and at a distance of more than six feet from others.

 We have upgraded to a new state-of-the-art HVAC system and ductwork.